AI Visibility Tiers: Legibility, Eligibility, and Extractability

 If Eligibility isn’t solved, the machine identifies you but doesn’t trust you enough to include you.
 It hedges.
 She claims.
 According to their website.
 Details may vary.
 That language isn’t filler — it’s the machine’s confidence score made visible.
 Hedged claims don’t get recommended.

-If Recommendability isn’t solved, the machine knows you and trusts you but can’t use you.
-The content is well-written, the expertise is real, the proof is documented — but it’s not structured in a form the machine can extract and cite.
+If Extractability isn’t solved, the machine knows you and trusts you but can’t use you.
+The content is well-written, the expertise is real, the proof is documented — but it’s not structured in a format the machine can extract and cite.
 So it reaches for someone else.

 Three problems.
 Three fixes.
 The diagnostic is figuring out which one you’re actually dealing with before doing any more work.